Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 # export-subnetwork-only

 This solution transforms into several output formats the JSON return of the Export Subnetwork REST api.
 The api parameters are configured in the solution and parameterized as Query String parameters of the HTTPCaller transformer.
-The solution does not cover other customer data that are found in the feature layers.
+The solution does not cover other customer data that are found in the feature layers, unless configured in the ```resultTypeFields``` array of the ```resultTypes``` parameter.
 See [export-subnetwork-plus-customer-fields ](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/blob/main/Export%20Subnetwork%20plus%20customer%20fields/ExportSubnetworkPlusCustomer%20Fields.md#export-subnetwork-plus-customer-fields) folder for an advanced solution.

 ## Instructions
 1. Fork and then clone the repo.